gideongoldin/TurkGate/README.md

 ## Introduction
-TurkGate, or Grouping and Access Tools for External surveys (for use with Amazon Mechanical Turk), is a simple library that enables better control of access to external surveys.
+TurkGate, or Grouping and Access Tools for External surveys (for use with Amazon Mechanical Turk), for researchers that recruit through Mechanical Turk but run their studies on other sites.
+It provides better control and verification of Mechanical Turk workers' access to an external site.
 TurkGate was created for the purpose of conducting psychological experiments.
 As such, it provides easy-to-use, research-oriented features not included with Amazon Mechanical Turk.

 ## What does TurkGate do?

 TurkGate comprises three major features:

-1. Assigning surveys to groups
+1. Limiting access to groups of surveys
-2. Restricting survey previews
+2. Preventing survey previews
 3. Verifying survey completion

 First and foremost, TurkGate allows you to group HITs together, such